ibm-cloud-docs/sap/sap-provision-power-virtual-server-deploy-vpc-infrastructure.md

 ## Deploying IBM Cloud VPC for workload services (workload VPC)
 {: #power-vs-set-up-workload-vpc}

-{{site.data.keyword.vpc-short}} for workload services (workload VPC) is a **mandatory** component in the SAP on IBM Power Virtual Services best practices.
+{{site.data.keyword.vpc_short}} for workload services (workload VPC) is a **mandatory** component in the SAP on IBM Power Virtual Services best practices.
 This service hosts the instances with management components that are used by operating systems and workloads that are running in {{site.data.keyword.powerSysShort}}s.

 * Set up Virtual Private Cloud for management services.
 For more information, see [Creating a VPC and subnet](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console#creating-a-vpc-and-subnet).
 * Take care about the default network prefix.
 We recommend reducing the default network prefix, so it does not overlap between all your {{site.data.keyword.vpc_short}} services.